ubuntu/snappy-playpen/hexchat/README.md

 ## Current state

-Working features: The snap can successfully install hexchat
+Working features: The snap can successfully install HexChat

 Known issues: This snap currently uses a fork of HexChat (https://github.com/hikiko/hexchat) until a compile error in the master hexchat